haytastan/TodoList_HT/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+This is a simple TODO app built with using JavaScript in Visual Studio (https://learn.microsoft.com/en-us/visualstudio/javascript/javascript-in-visual-studio?view=vs-2022).
+This front-end uses React and Vite.

+## Get started in Visual Studio 2022
+To get started with this in Visual Studio follow the steps below.

+- Install Visual Studio 2022 with the Node.js workload as well as the Web workload
+- Clone this repo locally
+- F5 to Start Debugging
+## Features
+- Add Tasks: Users can input and add new tasks to the list.
+- Move Tasks: Tasks can be moved up and down in the list.
+- Delete Tasks: Users can remove tasks from the list.
+- Interactive UI: Buttons allow task management directly from the interface.

+## Get started outside of Visual Studio
+Make sure you have the latest stable version of Node installed.
+Then run the commands below.

+- cd todojswebapp
+- npm ci
+- npm run dev
+## License
+This project is licensed under the MIT License.